-This article contains information on Top 10 Affordable Universities in the United States – 2020
+This article contains information on Top 10 Affordable Universities in the United States in 2023

-United States of America can be described as a tourist destination to the whole world, these is because it is equipped with facilities in medicine, science, technology, arts.
-Universities in the country has the ultra-facilities that can help research, discovery and innovation, but many at times funds are not generally available for tuition and other fees.
+The United States of America can be described as a tourist destination for the whole world because it is equipped with facilities in medicine, science, technology, and the arts.
+Universities in the country have the facilities that can help research, discovery, and innovation, but at times funds are not generally available for tuition and other fees.

-The Universities in the United States of America are privately and publicly owned by individuals and governments and their fees are grouped in regard to where you come from, a person from Texas will pay more going to a school in New York unlike attending a School in Texas.
-That is why this article is targeted at the top 10 cheapest universities in USA for student in the middle class and low-class families.
+The Universities in the United States of America are privately and publicly owned by individuals and governments, and their fees are grouped according to where you come from; a person from Texas will pay more going to a school in New York than attending a School in Texas.
+That is why this article is targeted at the top 10 cheapest universities in the USA for students from middle-class and low-class families.

 TOP 10 AFFORDABLE UNIVERSITIES IN THE UNITED STATES

 The universities tuition is affordable, and study is well simplified; they include

 It is referred to as CSUDH or CSU Dominguez Hills and it was established in 1960 with its foundation as a public education institution in Carson, California.
 It has moved to its main site in Los Angeles County, in the South Bay region.
 It was originally called South Bay State College, then later changed to California State College at Palos Verdes in 1962, and in 1965, its location and name were changed to Dominguez Hills.
 It currently stands at 20% less than the regular national public four-year tuition of $7,203 and 76% cheaper than the regular California tuition of $23,930 for four years.

 The tuition paid in these universities stands at the 5th position in California, 140th most extravagant 4-year college in the state.